NCTX Pathways

 Key WBL stakeholders and their roles and responsibilities:

-• Public elementary and secondary schools work with stakeholders to design, implement, and assess
+• Public elementary and secondary schools work with stakeholders to design, implement, and assess career exploration opportunities and evaluate student and program success.

 • Institutions of Higher Education provide career preparation opportunities; develop skills-focused programs; and promote credit for prior education, training, and experience.